woocommerce/qit-documentation/docs/environment/05-tunnel.md

 On Macs, there are two requirements for tunnels to work out-of-the-box:

 - You need to install `cloudflared` with `brew install cloudflared`.
-- For the best performance, you should also change your DNS to `1.1.1.1`, which is managed by Cloudflare.
-[How to setup the DNS on Mac](https://developers.cloudflare.com/1.1.1.1/setup/macos/).

 No additional configuration is needed, this will work out-of-the-box.